-The Income Tax Act (ITA) stipulates that all distributions of income and all payments for the redemption of units or sale of shares received by unitholders shall be deemed to have been already tax paid, i.e., that WHT should apply at the point of collection of interest/dividend as opposed to the point of distribution to unitholders.
+The Income Tax Act (ITA) stipulates that all distributions of income and all payments for the redemption of units or sale of shares received by unitholders shall be deemed to have been already tax paid, i.e. that WHT should apply at the point of collection of interest/dividend as opposed to the point of distribution to unitholders.
 This interpretation, however, gives rise to practical challenges given that the person paying the interest/dividends to a REIT may not be aware of the tax status of the unitholders.

-In response to this, the KRA issued a public notice on taxation of REITS stipulating that payments to a REIT should not be subjected to WHT.
+In response to this, the KRA issued a public notice on taxation of REITs stipulating that payments to a REIT should not be subjected to WHT.
 However, REITs should withhold tax on distributions to unitholders.
 The withholding tax rates on distributions are 5% in respect of resident unitholders and 15% in respect of non-resident unitholders.
+We note that Kenya has Double Taxation Agreements ("DTA") in force with various countries and where DTAs exist, the rate in the DTA prevails.
+This notwithstanding, it is noteworthy that the ITA has a unilateral Limitation of Benefits (LOB) provision which provides that for a treaty benefit to apply, more than 50% of the underlying ownership of the resident of the other State should be held by a person(s) (individual or corporate) who is (are) resident in the other contracting state; or non-resident person should be listed in a stock exchange in the other contracting state.